NiewidzialnyCzlowiek/test-scenarios-extractor/README.md

 # Test Scenarios Extractor

-This is the README for your extension "test-scenarios-extractor".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 The extension is able to extract test scenarios written in the comments in source code files.
 Currently there are two available commands: